 Nature, nature, nature.
 All around.
 Take your pick from woodland walks, countryside views, riverside paths, manicured gardens … Whatever takes your fancy, the backgrounds are beautiful in every direction.

-I’ve had the pleasure of photographing several weddings at Exton Park, including Catholic ceremonies in the estate chapel and Church of England weddings at St Peter & St Paul’s Church in the grounds.
-And to complete the holy trinity of Exton weddings - a civil wedding ceremony at Fort Henry is in the diary next year.
+I’ve had the pleasure of photographing several weddings at Exton Park, including Catholic ceremonies in the estate chapel and Church of England weddings at St Peter & St Paul’s Church in Exton village.
+And to complete the holy trinity of Exton wedding venues, a civil ceremony at Fort Henry is in the diary next year - yay!

 And I can happily confirm, every wedding at Exton is a joy and totally unique.
-TBH, if Exton Park was the only wedding venue I worked at, I’d be a very happy bunny.
+I adore it there and if Exton Park was the only wedding venue I ever worked at, I’d be a very happy bunny.
+I’m a huge fan!

 Lucy & Fergal

-“We just want to say the biggest thank you for the photos.
-They captured the day absolutely perfectly!
-Every time we go through we find another gem!
-It's been amazing to go through them all with family and friends, and relive the memories from the day again. ”
+“We just wanted to say the biggest thank you for the photos - they are absolutely perfect and captured the day perfectly!!
+Every time I go through I feel like I find another gem!
+It’s been amazing to go through them with family and friends and relive the memories from the day!”

-Planning a wedding at Exton church or chapel?
-Take a look at the weddings of some other couples whose weddings I've captured there ...
+Planning a wedding at St Peter & St Paul’s church in Exton village?
+Take a look at some of my favourite photos I’ve captured there ...

 The legend of the Mistletoe Bough - a wedding night game that ended in horror - is rumoured to have originated at Exton.
 Probably best you don’t play hide and seek on your wedding day.